d4l-data4life/js-fhir-validator/README.md

 Runtime validation for FHIR resources.
 Exposes resourcetype-specific validators (strongly recommended) or one overall validation function (FHIR 4.0.1 only, caution advised).

-## Supported FHIR Versions
+## Supported FHIR versions

-This library currently supports FHIR versions 4.0.01 ("R4") and 3.0.1 ("STU3").
+This library currently supports FHIR versions 4.0.01 (R4) and 3.0.1 (STU3).

 ## Usage
 Built on top of [AJV's](https://ajv.js.org/) command-line based [pre-compilation feature](https://github.com/ajv-validator/ajv-cli#compile-schemas).
 Every module is a `validate` function that can be directly called and returns true if the object passes.